ssemenova/tidal-spotify-converter/README.md

 ## To find your tidal ID
 Go to the tidal [web player](https://listen.tidal.com), click on your profile, copy the number in the url: https://listen.tidal.com/profile/thenumberyouwant.

+## To find your spotify discover weekly ID
+Go to your discover weekly playlist on spotify, and click on the three dots > share > copy playlist link.
+Then, when pasting the results into your secret file, copy the number between "https://open.spotify.com/user/spotify/playlist/" and "?si=bunchOfRandomThings".

 ## Get spotify API client credentials
 For some reason, there is no Spotify how-to on this that I can find, so here it is: